kimfom01/HotelReservationSystem/README.md

 - Reusability: Reusability is beneficial for future projects and efficiency, but it is not crucial for the initial operations of the system.
 - Analysability: Analysability is important for maintaining high quality and quick issue resolution, although it can be improved iteratively.
 - Modifiability: The platform must be able to evolve over time to meet changing needs and incorporate new technologies or feedback without significant downtime or risk of defects.
-- Testability: Must Have (MoSCoW): Must Have.
-To ensure continuous high quality, especially for a system handling personal data, the ability to test changes thoroughly is non-negotiable.
+- Testability: To ensure continuous high quality, especially for a system handling personal data, the ability to test changes thoroughly is non-negotiable.

 ## 🛠️ Architecture